Hartford Hawks baseball: Early venues

 In its early years as a Division II program, Hartford played home games on campus.
 It began to use off-campus venues in the mid-1980s.
 These venues included New Britain's Beehive Field, Bristol's Muzzy Field, East Hartford's Ray McKenna Field, and Simsbury's Memorial Field.

 Fiondella Field

 Since it opened at the start of the 2006 season, on-campus Fiondella Field has been the program's home.
 It has a seating capacity of 1,000 spectators and an artificial turf surface.

-Dunkin' Donuts Park
+Dunkin' Park

-Opened in 2017 Dunkin' Donuts Park has served as Hartford's second home stadium in downtown Hartford with a seating capacity of 6,056.
+Opened in 2017 Dunkin' Park, formally Dunkin' Donuts Park has served as Hartford's second home stadium in downtown Hartford with a seating capacity of 6,056.

 Year-by-year records

 Below is a table of the program's yearly records as both a Division II and Division I program.